 APPLICATION DUE MARCH 19, 2018

 CHAMPIONS CLUB/ SASF Summer Program

 This free summer program takes place Monday-Thursday, for 3 or 4 hours per day.
 Typically, there is an SASF program at I.S.
-125 (still pending for 2015).
+125 (or alternate site during summer construction).
 Registration

 is taken on a first come, first served basis, so be sure to turn in your completed registration form as soon